wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 This project is MORE than just a WIP!

+Current Progress: Logging (Stashboard, Metrics, gameDataAnalytics), Steam Login.

 The goal of this project is to revive the Deathgarden backend and servers.

 If you have any old HTTP captures of the traffic between the game and server, please submit them here!

 I am currently reverse-engineering the files to find all the API endpoints and requests.
 Current knowledge

+## What you need

+To launch this api for yourself you need:

+Steam API Key, Python, requirements.txt, either Fiddler or the parameters in the start_parms.txt file.

 ## Current knowledge